What does an Addiction Counselor in Arkansas do? What is Their Job Role?

 Supervised Practice Requirements

 In the state of Arkansas, candidates must work under supervision for three or more years earning their Master's degree.
-While this may seem like a big commitment, the goal here is to ensure that the counselor in training knows the ins and outs of their profession before striking out on their own.
+While this may seem like a big commitment, the goal here is to ensure that the drug abuse counselor in training knows the ins and outs of their profession before striking out on their own.
 In those three plus years, the candidate will learn how to deal with all kinds of people and problems.

 It's also worth pointing out that internships do not count toward this requirement.